Two types of wind encircle the earth

 Sometimes too, quite seasonable

-Hot, cold, blowing for all their worth
+Hot, cold, blowing for all they’re worth

 Wet, dry, flood, drought, make people flee